OSGeo/OSGeoLive-doc/en/quickstart/osm_quickstart.rst

 Gosmore
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Gosmore** is a OpenStreetMap viewer, wayfinder, and search client
+**Gosmore** is an in-development OpenStreetMap viewer, wayfinder, and search client
 with support for speech synthesis and fetching the current user's
 current GPS location using `gpsd <http://savannah.nongnu.org/projects/gpsd>`_.